louisthedonothing/pYDDoS-GUI/README.md

 * colorama

 # PORT SCANNING TAKES QUITE A WHILE, BE PATIENT.
 If it is stuck, just manually put the ports in.
-Most common open ports for HTTP are p80 nad p443
+Most common open ports for HTTP are p80 and p443